galaxybrainco/galaxybrain.co/src/production-ai.md

 ## What We Do

 **Prototype Forensics**
-We reverse-engineer what you built to understand why it works.
+We dive deep into what you built to understand why it works.
 AI-generated code is often brilliant but fragile.
 We identify the genius worth keeping and the chaos that needs fixing.

 **Production Infrastructure**
-AWS deployment with monitoring, error handling, and security that won't crumble under real traffic.
+Bulletproof deployment with monitoring, error handling, and security that won't crumble under real traffic.
 Battle-tested architecture, not over-engineered monuments.

 **Scale-Ready Engineering**
 Database design, API architecture, authentication, performance optimization.
 The boring foundation work that lets your breakthrough idea handle real users and real money.